cbueth/infomeasure/README.md

 ```

 Now, the package can be imported and used in the python environment, from anywhere on
-the system, if the environment is activated.
+the system if the environment is activated.
 For new changes, the repository only needs to be updated, but the package does not need
 to be reinstalled.